Are you contemplating the best place to put a rat trap in your home?

 The basement is quiet and a perfect breeding ground for rats since they flourish in a protected environment.

-You can also use the same method applied when setting traps in the attic.
+You can also apply the same method when setting traps in the attic.

 Find any route around your basement – thoroughly check for any holes or access route in your basement because there will be a place for these rats to come in and out.